 - According to the Centers for Disease Control and Prevention (CDC), four out of every 100 children under 18 have a food allergy, which represents 3 million children. - The prevalence of food allergy among children increased 18% from 1997 to 2007. - Food allergic children with asthma are at greater risk for a fatal anaphylactic reaction. - 40% of those persons with a diagnosed food allergy are judged to have a high risk of anaphylaxis (a life-threatening allergic reaction).
 Every food allergy reaction has the possibility of developing into a life-threatening and potentially fatal anaphylactic reaction.
-This can occur within minutes of exposure to a small amount of the allergen. - Children may be allergic to more than one food.

-(Simons FE et al. Risk assessment in anaphylaxis: current and future approaches.
+This can occur within minutes of exposure to a small amount of the allergen. - Children may be allergic to more than one food. - (Guidelines for the Diagnosis and Management of Food Allergy in the United States: Report of the NIAID Sponsored Expert Panel, J Allergy Clin Immunol.
+2010 Dec: 126(6:1105-18.) - (Branum AM, Lukacs SL.
+Food Allergy among children in the United States.
+Pediatrics.
+2009 Dec; 124(6):1549-55.) - (Simons FE et al. Risk assessment in anaphylaxis: current and future approaches.
 J Allergy Clin Immunol.
 2007 Jul; 120(1 Suppl):S2-24.)